ambeckley/2022Kerrighed/README.md

 --Configure Services---

-copies of the files that need to be edited are included in this repo edit them when appropriate because they may not work for all builds
+copies of the files that need to be edited are included in this repo under "config files" edit them when appropriate because they may not work for all builds

 Edit the files: